kingaborycka/ansible/README.md

 ## setup-flaskApp.yaml
 <hr>
-First part of this file (starts with `hosts: flask_node`) is a configuration for run flask application, the second part (starts with `hosts: load_balancer`) is an appendix - configuration for simple proxy server.
-We will focus only on this first part installation steps:
+First part of this file (starts with `hosts: flask_node`) is a configuration for run flask application:

 1. `install os packages` - install packages: python3, python3-pip, git using yum<br>
 2. `sync repo` - get a git repository (*https://github.com/kingaborycka/CeneoScraper.git*) to the target place on server (*"/opt/CeneoScrapper"*)